Understanding and Supporting Someone with Dementia

-If you are struggling to know how to support someone with dementia, by helping with some of these it could vastly improve their daily life.
+If you are struggling to know how to provide help for someone with dementia, by helping with some of these tasks, it could vastly improve their daily life.

 Support for Dementia Carers

-Dementia affects not only the person, but also the surrounding friends and family.
-As the condition gets worse, more pressure and responsibilities fall to those caring for the individual, which can be an enormous pressure.
+Dementia affects not only the person, but also the person’s surrounding friends and family.
+As the condition gets worse, more burden and responsibilities can fall to those caring for the individual, which can cause an enormous pressure.

-There is, however, support for dementia carers and it can be critical for both parties well-being that this is utilised.
-Respite care facilities give full time carers the opportunity to take well-earned rest from the responsibilities of caring for someone with a serious condition such as dementia.
+There is, however, support for the carers of people with dementia and it can be critical for both parties’ health and wellbeing that this is accessed.
+Day services or respite care facilities can give full-time family carers the opportunity to take well-earned rest from the responsibilities of caring for someone with a serious condition, such as dementia.